AdobeDocs/campaign-classic.pt-BR/help/installation/using/installing-the-client-console.md

 ### Atualizar o console para a implementação existente{#update-the-client-console}

-Quando o console estiver disponível na pasta Campaign server , os usuários serão solicitados a baixar a versão mais recente do console do cliente em uma janela pop-up.
+Once the console is available in the Campaign server folder, users will be prompted to download the latest client console version in a pop-up window.

 **Os usuários precisarão de acesso de administrador para concluir a atualização.
 Se os usuários não tiverem direitos de administrador, um administrador do sistema precisará implantar em todos os consoles do cliente**